hirleydayan/RepData_PeerAssessment1/PA1_template.md

 ###Loading and preprocessing the data

-For performing the analysis presented in this report the data can be download from [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip).
+For performing the analysis presented in this report, the data can be download from [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip).

-Initially all the needed libraries are loaded using the lines:
+Initially, all the needed libraries are loaded using the lines:

 ```r